Finite-size effects in the dependency networks of free and open-source software: Modelling evolution and saturation

 For the out-degree distribution in the {\it Etch} release, $x_{\mathrm{m}} \simeq 9000$, while in the {\it Lenny} release, the corresponding number is about $10000$.
-Using these values from both the releases of {\it Debian}, the respective count of $N_{\mathrm{out}}$ can be made very easily for the two successive generations.
-Both of these values of $N_{\mathrm{out}}$ represent the number of nodes that contribute at least one link in the out-directed network.
-These estimates compare very favourably with what the actual {\it Debian} data indicate.
-In the case of the {\it Etch} release, the number of software packages contributing to the out-directed network is counted to be about $7000$ (which is closely comparable to the theoretical value of $N_{\mathrm{out}} \simeq 9000$), and in the case of the {\it Lenny} release, the total count of the out-directed nodes is about $9000$ (which can be favourably compared once again to $N_{\mathrm{out}} \simeq 10000$).
-As a fraction of the total number of nodes, these actual counts indicate that the number of nodes in the out-directed network increases by $1\%$ from the {\it Etch} release to the {\it Lenny} release.
-This certainly validates the quantitative contention that with each passing generation, the network becomes incrementally more robust in terms of out-degree contributions coming from an increasingly greater number of nodes.
-The values pertaining to the latest unstable release {\it Squeeze}, also support these findings handsomely.
-In this case the actual count of the out-directed nodes is about $11500$, a number that is in fact much closer to the theoretical estimate of $N_{\mathrm{out}} \simeq 12500$, when one considers the corresponding match in the two earlier releases, {\it Etch} and {\it Lenny}.
-One may also note with curiosity that in these last three {\it Debian} releases --- {\it Etch}, {\it Lenny} and {\it Squeeze} --- the total number of software packages, spanning both the in-directed and out-directed networks, is roughly twice the value of $x_{\mathrm{m}}$ in the out-directed network.
+Using these values from both the releases of {\it Debian}, the respective count of $N_{\mathrm{out}}$ can be made for the two successive generations.
+These values of $N_{\mathrm{out}}$ represent the number of nodes that contribute at least one link in the out-directed network.
+In the case of the {\it Etch} release, the number of software packages contributing to the out-directed network is counted to be about $8700$ (which is closely comparable to the estimated value of $N_{\mathrm{out}} \sim x_{\mathrm{m}} \simeq 9000$), and in the case of the {\it Lenny} release, the total count of the out-directed nodes is about $11000$ (which can be favourably compared once again to $N_{\mathrm{out}} \sim x_{\mathrm{m}} \simeq 10000$).
+As a fraction of the total number of nodes, these actual counts indicate that the number of nodes in the out-directed network increases by $0.3\%$ from the {\it Etch} release to the {\it Lenny} release.
+This validates the contention that with each passing generation, the network becomes incrementally more robust in terms of out-degree contributions coming from an increasingly greater number of nodes.
+The values pertaining to the latest stable release {\it Squeeze}, also go along with this trend.
+In this case the actual count of the out-directed nodes is about $14000$, a number that is again comparable with the estimate of $N_{\mathrm{out}} \sim x_{\mathrm{m}} \simeq 12000$.
+In keeping with the predicted trend, the fraction of nodes contributing out-directed links in this release increases by $1.2\%$.
+We also note with curiosity that in these last three {\it Debian} releases, {\it Etch}, {\it Lenny} and {\it Squeeze}, the total number of software packages, in both the in-directed and out-directed networks, is roughly twice the value of $x_{\mathrm{m}}$ in the out-directed network.